LeiWangR/leiwangr.github.io/_projects/projects.md

   - <font color="blue"> Mr. Zerui Wang (The University of Western Australia, Bachelor of Science), 16/06/2023 - 19/07/2023.</font>

-<h2>Bachelor & Honours research project</h2>

-If you are an ANU undergraduate looking for an Honors research project, please note that I usually take a maximum of 2 honors students each year (for the purpose of high-quality supervision), and 24-unit projects are preferred.

-If you are an ANU master's student looking for individual projects, you should have some research background, a good GPA, and coding abilities.
-You should also have sufficient time for research.

 <h2>ANU Summer Research Scholars Program</h2>